ropensci/qualtRics/README.md

 surv <- getSurvey(survs$id[4],
                   startDate = "2016-09-18",
                   endDate = "2016-10-01",
-                  useLabels = FALSE,
+                  useLabels = FALSE) # You can set this option
-                  verbose = TRUE)
+                                     # globally or pass it to this
+                                     # function.
 ```

 Note that your date and time settings may not correspond to your own timezone.
 You can find out how to do this [here](https://www.qualtrics.com/support/survey-platform/getting-started/managing-your-account/#user-settings).
+See [this page](https://api.qualtrics.com/docs/dates-and-times) for more information about how Qualtrics handles dates and times.

 You may also reference a response ID. `getSurvey` will then download all responses that were submitted after that response: